 In 1995, the Manitou Springs Chamber of Commerce started the first coffin races in the nation, in memory of a beloved member of Manitou Springs.
 In the years since, the races have grown into an often-copied-but-never-equaled Manitou Springs tradition.

 be part of the race

 Register to race

 Racers start your engines… er, coffins!
 If you are ready to run for guts and glory, sign up below!
 You need 4 pushers and 1 emma (riding in the coffin).
-This is the 25th year of the running of the coffin races…get your registration form and your $75 fee in early!
+2020 is the 26th year of the running of the coffin races…get your registration form and your $75 fee in early!

 Know your history